wilmixjemin8/CHRISTINFORMATIONTECHNOLOGY/README.md

 # CHRISTINFORMATIONTECHNOLOGY
-ChristInformationtechnology(CIT)  has  cross technologies  like  JAS, and  JSWORD
+ChristInformationtechnology(CIT)  has  cross technologies  like   JSWORD

 A)  CIT  is  based  on  Most  powerful  advanced business (EG) to overtake  competitors..